tesseract-ocr/tessdoc/Command-Line-Usage.md

 ## Using Multiple Languages

-Add '-l LANG[+LANG]' to the command line to use multiple languages together for recognition
+Add `-l LANG[+LANG]` to the command line to use multiple languages together for recognition

     tesseract images/eurotext.png - -l eng+deu